+12.5.602.1.14 Ice barrier.
+In areas where there has been a history of ice forming along the eaves causing backup of water, an ice barrier is installed on the addition in accordance with the ICC IRC at roof eaves of pitched roofs and extends a minimum of 24 inches (610 mm) inside the exterior wall line of the building.
 12.5.602.1.15 Architectural features.
 New architectural features that increase the potential for water intrusion are avoided.
 (1) No roof configurations that create horizontal valleys in roof designs.
 (2) No recessed windows and architectural features that trap water on horizontal surfaces.
 (3) All horizontal ledgers are sloped away to provide gravity drainage as appropriate for the application.

-Radon control.
+12.5.902.3 Radon control.
 Passive or active radon control system is installed in accordance with ICC IRC Appendix F unless a radon test is performed in the existing house demonstrating that the level is less than the USEPA mitigation action level of 4 pCi/L. (The USEPA recommends, but does not require, mitigation between 2 and 4 pCi/L).